-Questionnaires are one of the most commonly used tools for collecting data in epidemiological research.
+Questionnaires are one of the most commonly used tools for collecting data in veterinary epidemiological research.
 The terms questionnaire and survey are often used interchangeably, but we will use them as follows.

 Questionnaire: A data-collection tool that can be used in a wide variety of clinical and epidemiological research settings.

-Survey: An observational study designed to collect descriptive information about a population (eg prevalence of disease, frequency of exposure to a risk factor etc).
+Survey: An observational study designed to collect descriptive information about an animal population (such as prevalence of disease, level of production etc).
 Surveys often use questionnaires to gather data.

-This chapter will focus on the design of questionnaires regardless of whether they are to be used in a survey or in another type of research study.
+This chapter will focus on the design of questionnaires regardless of whether they are to be used in a survey or other type of research study.
 Further discussion of surveys is presented in Chapter 7.

 As a primary means of data collection for epidemiological studies, questionnaires play a significant role in the quality of epidemiological research.
 However, less attention has been paid to the data-collection aspects of this research than to the methods used in data analysis.
-As one method of improving the quality of questionnaires, it has been suggested that all questionnaires used in published epidemiological research be posted on a public website and made available to all readers (Rosen and Olsen, 2006; Schilling et al, 2006; Wilcox, 1999).
+As one method of improving the quality of questionnaires, it has been suggested that all questionnaires used in published epidemiological research be posted on a public website and made available to all readers (Rosen & Olsen, 2006; Schilling et al, 2006; Wilcox, 1999).
 It would be desirable to have all journals adopt such a policy.
 The issue of validation of questionnaires is covered in more detail in Section 3.8.

 The development of a questionnaire is a complex process involving consideration of many aspects of its design.
 These are discussed below.
-Some useful texts on the subject include Bradburn et al (2004); Converse and Presser (1986); Gillham (2000); Jackson and Furnham (2000); and McColl and Thomas (2000).
-Two introductory articles covering the use of questionnaires in health research are Boynton (2004) and Boynton and Greenhalgh (2004).
+Some useful texts on the subject include (Converse & Presser, 1986; Gillham, 2000; Jackson & Furnham, 2000; McColl & Thomas, 2000).
+Two introductory articles covering the use of questionnaires in health research have been published recently (Boynton, 2004; Boynton & Greenhalgh, 2004).